McTsts/Minecraft-String-Utilities/README.md

 ## Explanation

 ### Main System
-*String parsing uses a variety of obscure command tricks, that most people may not be familiar with.
-For all of these, there will be an explanation in the next section*

 #### (1) General Idea
 To parse a string into a char array, string parsing abuses the fact that the `tag list` command, sorts it's output alphabetically.
 By "guessing" a string and then comparing it to the string we are trying to parse, we can slowly binary search our way to the original input string.